OmGholap/Data_Extraction_and_NLP/README.md

 	Please enter the path of the complete path folder where you want to save the scrapped files insert the path before '/{file_name}'

-online line 89 paste the complete path of the directory where the earlier scrapped files were saved.
+On line 89 paste the complete path of the directory where the earlier scrapped files were saved.

 For saving the data to excel: